An operational characterization of the notion of probability by algorithmic randomness and its applications: Finite probability spaces

 \end{definition}

-We may try to weaken the notion of the computability for a finite probability space as follows: Let $P\in\PS(\Omega)$.
+We may try to weaken the notion of the computability for a finite probability space as follows: Let $\Omega$ be an alphabet, and let $P\in\PS(\Omega)$.
 We say that $P$ is \emph{left-computable} if $P(a)$ is left-computable for every $a\in\Omega$.
 On the other hand, we say that $P$ is \emph{right-computable} if $P(a)$ is right-computable for every $a\in\Omega$.
 However, using the condition (ii) of Definition~\ref{def-FPS} we can see that these three computable notions for a finite probability space coincide with one another, as the following proposition states.